Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Related Work

 Diffusion models learn rich, discriminative features in their hidden states, which are crucial for their generative performance \citep{xiang2023}.
 Nevertheless, their learned representations still fall behind on downstream tasks when compared with state-of-the-art self-supervised visual encoders, \citep{assran2023self, simeoni2025dinov3}.
 This representation gap has been identified as a key bottleneck for improving the generative performance of diffusion models, as richer and more semantically structured representations have been shown to enhance sample fidelity \citep{yu2024repa}.
 To address this, a growing line of work introduces representation guidance, which conditions diffusion models on external representations from pretrained self-supervised encoders \citep{li2024return}.
 Typically these approaches fall into two categories: (i) conditioning the diffusion model on external representations, either learned, \citep{li2024return}, or retrieved from a database of samples, \citep{blattmann2022retrieval, hu2023self, sheynin2022knn}; and (ii) explicitly aligning the model’s internal representations with those of large pretrained encoders, thereby encouraging more semantically meaningful feature-spaces, \citep{tian2025u, hu2023self, leng2025repa}.

-Interestingly, \citet{wang2025learning} demonstrated that methods from both families can be unified under a common variational framework by deriving an evidence lower bound (ELBO) conditioned on the auxiliary representation.
-The main difference between these two families lies in how the auxiliary representations are integrated into the training process: in the first family, the representations are generated independently of the diffusion dynamics and serve solely as conditioning signals, whereas in the second family, the training process itself is explicitly regularized to align its intermediate features with the target representations.
-In particular, \citet{yu2024repa} introduced $\textsc{Repa}$, a method that enforces feature-level alignment in a transformer-based diffusion model~\citep{ma2024sit}, to improve sample quality and training efficiency by encouraging semantically meaningful representations to emerge inside the diffusion model.

 Within the \textsc{Repa} framework, feature-level alignment is applied directly to intermediate representations of the diffusion model.
 In particular, let the diffusion model consist of \(L\) transformer blocks, and \(\ell \in \{1,\dots,L\}\) denote the layer at which features are extracted.
 The quantity \(h_t \in \mathbb{R}^{N\times D_2}\) denotes the matrix of patch tokens obtained after the first \(\ell\) transformer blocks when the model processes an input image \(x\) at timestep \(t\).
 Here, \(N\) is the number of patch tokens and \(D_2\) the embedding dimension, with \(h_t^{[n]} \in \mathbb{R}^{D_2}\) representing the \(n\)-th patch token.
-For convenience, this is written as

-where \textsc{DiffEnc} returns the patch-level hidden representation after the first \(\ell\) blocks of the diffusion model’s transformer encoder. \textsc{Repa} enforces patch-wise similarity between the \(D_1\)-dimensional DINOv2 representation of the target image \(x\), i.e., \(f^{[n]}_{\text{DINOv2}}(x) \in \mathbb{R}^{D_1}\) for patches \(n=1,\dots,N\), and the intermediate hidden states \(h^{[n]}_t\), using the following loss:
+For convenience, this is written as $ h_t = \textsc{DiffEnc}(x_t,t), $ where $x_t$ denotes the noisy image and \textsc{DiffEnc} returns the patch-level hidden representation after the first \(\ell\) blocks of the diffusion model’s transformer encoder. \textsc{Repa} enforces patch-wise similarity between the \(D_1\)-dimensional DINOv2 representation of the target image \(x\), i.e., \(f^{[n]}_{\text{DINOv2}}(x) \in \mathbb{R}^{D_1}\) for patches \(n=1,\dots,N\), and the intermediate hidden states \(h^{[n]}_t\), by maximizing the following objective during training:

-where \(g_{\phi} : \mathbb{R}^{D_2} \to \mathbb{R}^{D_1}\) is a learnable multi-layer perceptron (MLP) that projects hidden states into the DINOv2 embedding space.
+where \(g_{\phi} : \mathbb{R}^{D_2} \to \mathbb{R}^{D_1}\) is a learnable multi-layer perceptron (MLP) that projects hidden states into the DINOv2 space.
 By jointly optimizing \(\mathcal{L}_{\text{REPA}}\) with the standard diffusion loss, the model learns internal representations that are semantically richer and better aligned with high-level visual features, ultimately yielding higher-quality image generation and faster convergence during training.